In October of 1996, British news stands offered issue number 52 of Car Stereo & Security magazine with the first article on Car Audio Product's van.

 Three Into One

-have to be seen to be believed.
+The back of the grilles just have to be seen to be believed. |

 The installation in 'SoS II' is actually two completely separate systems, with only the head unit as a common component.
 One is essentially for sound quality and the other for SPL and demonstration purposes, although there are actually some differences between what's used for the latter two.
 I really can't go through a list of the products used since there wouldn't be any space left to tell you about some of the more intricate parts of the installation.
 In total there are 46 speakers (16 of these being 15in woofersused for the SPL system); 18 Earthquake 1000BX amplifiers, including two which have been modified to run in pure class A at 30W per channel; two 240A alternators; 18 batteries; three signal processors and two head units.
 I'm sure you appreciate why I'm not going to go into how the whole lot is connected...